-With the excessive heat warnings for the region, HSHS St. Elizabeth’s Hospital wants the community to stay safe by providing tips for staying cool and how to know the warning signs of heat-related illnesses, like heat stroke, which require medical attention.
+With the temperatures rising, HSHS St. Elizabeth’s Hospital wants the community to stay safe by providing tips for staying cool and how to know the warning signs of heat-related illnesses, like heat stroke, which require medical attention.

-St. Elizabeth’s Chief Medical Officer Dr. Vinay Bhooma said, “Strenuous activity in hot weather or prolonged exposure to a hot environment are often the causes of heat stroke.
+Dr. Vijaya Thothathri, a provider at St. Elizabeth’s Convenient Care, said, “Strenuous activity in hot weather or prolonged exposure to a hot environment are often the causes of heat stroke.
 Both lead to a rise in core body temperature which becomes dangerous at 103 degrees or higher.”

 Heat stroke is considered a medical emergency.
 If a person exhibits symptoms of a heat stroke, call 911 right away.
 Symptoms include: